 The prosperity of Bristol was historically linked with the sea via its bustling port, but in recent years the original docks have been regenerated as a centre of culture and heritage.

 We fly to Bristol from Aberdeen, Hamburg, Frankfurt and Munich.

 Brussels is the largest city in Belgium.
 As home to the European Union HQ, the city has a great multicultural atmosphere.

-We fly to Brussels from East Midlands, Edinburgh and Newcastle (starting March 2014).
+We fly to Brussels from East Midlands and Newcastle.

 Read our Brussels destination guide

 Based in the centre of England, East Midlands airport is located between Derby, Nottingham and Leicester making it a perfect base for business.

 Gothenburg is Sweden’s second-largest city, and not to forget Scandinavia’s largest harbour.The city boasts many Michelin star seafood restaurants, world-class events and a picturesque archipelago on its doorstep.

 We fly from Birmingham, Stavanger and Kalmar to Gothenburg.